Struct bytes::BytesMut [−][src]

 Splits the bytes into two at the given index.

-contains elements [at, capacity)
+BytesMut contains elements [at, capacity).

-operation that just increases the reference count
+This is an O(1) operation that just increases the reference count

 and sets a few indices.